 It also includes HTTP scanning (protecting you if you conduct transactions online), a firewall and parental controls, and it looks for Windows viruses as well as Linux ones.
 Also similar to standard antivirus software, it has a nice graphical interface and allows you to scan all the way down to individual files if you choose.

 There are two negatives, though.
 First is that this program isn’t open-source or free (you only get a one-month trial before you have to pay).
 Second, you have to buy a license for at least five machines; you can’t get it for just one computer.

 However, a free version of this software is available but with limited functionalities such as Anti-malware & antiphishing and Real-time Protection.

 ESET NOD32 Antivirus 4

 Licence: Paid/ Proprietary

-Use following link to download trial version of ESET NOD32 Antivirus: https://www.eset.com/int/home/antivirus/
+Use the following link to download the trial version of ESET NOD32 Antivirus: https://www.eset.com/int/home/antivirus/

 This program splits the middle between BitDefender and ClamAV.
 It has most of the important features of BitDefender, and while it’s not free open-source software, you can buy it for a single machine and it’s pretty cheap (as low as $10).
 There’s real-time protection as well as an antispyware module, it’s fast, and it detects Mac OS viruses as well as Linux and Windows ones.
 ESET comes complete with an easy-to-use GUI.
 It’s a very good choice for most of the vulnerabilities Linux users should be concerned with, at a very reasonable price.